 Graduate students who are dismissed for academic reasons from a graduate program will have a "GRD" (Graduate School) service indicator placed on their academic record to prevent future registration.

-To participate in the next Commencement Ceremony, students must be planning to confer the spring (6/1) or summer (8/31).
+To participate in the next Commencement Ceremony, students must be planning to confer the fall (2/1), spring (6/1) or summer (8/31).
+Students must have their defense scheduled by April 30th.
 The following criteria must be met:

 PhD and PharmD/PhD Students: must have completed >95% of all laboratory, experimental or simulation studies.
 In addition, the student should have submitted to their research committee: